Kx1213/Asg-1-I3E/README.md

 Models-Door and Roof and Wall went maya to make and uses substance painter for texture Monsters https://assetstore.unity.com/packages/3d/props/3d-birds-prototype-pack-150502 Went youtube to learn about for teleportation and victory UI

+How to play:
+Download as zip file
+Unzip it
+Go to unity hub and add from disk
+Once open go to assets then scene then open "Sample Scene" then you can start playing